Peek-A-Boo

 I focused on minimizing the number of steps and simplifying the interface by refining the page layout and button actions.
 The goal was to streamline the process so educators could update activities quickly and stay focused on the children, rather than spending time navigating the app.

-Updating Activities
+Feature Highlight: Updating Activities

 4. Testing